Our Leadership is Here to Serve the Lord and Our Members

 Leadership Across the Years

 J.H.
 Robbins, Alfred Matthews, James Easterly, Willis M. Huddleston, Andrew J. Crisp, Morrison Huddleston, Roscoe Story, J.B.
 Gilreath, John Cope, Glenn Sells, Everett Asberry, B.Q Harrison, James (Dick) Dillon, Wanza Pendergrass, Howard Rains, Willie Phillips, Ray Bilbrey, Chester (Kayo) Mullins, Forest Martin, Lyle Donaldson, Glenn Paris, Roger Rich, J.R.
-Simmons, Jack Storie, David King, Ralph Booher, Keith Parrott, Douglas Garrett, Mike Bilbrey, Bill Robbins, Bob Robbins, Stephen Bilbrey, Tom Allen, Jim Gray, Adam Parrott and John Reagan
+Simmons, Jack Storie, David King, Ralph Booher, Keith Parrott, Douglas Garrett, Mike Bilbrey, Bill Robbins, Bob Robbins, Stephen Bilbrey, Tom Allen, Jim Gray, Adam Parrott, Brad Cross and John Reagan

 Elizabeth Garrett and Virginia Evans